kissmyas3/ausfed.f5labs.dev/content/_index.md

 +++

 {{< lead >}}
-This site contains solutions built by <a href="https://f5.com" target="_blank">F5</a> for the Australian Federal Government.
-Example deployments of infrastructure such as <a href="https://github.com/apcj-f5/ausfed-sig" target="_blank"> Secure Internet Gateway (SIG) using AWS</a> and example applications such as <a href="https://github.com/apcj-f5/hapi-fhir" target="_blank">API gateway for Health industry using FHIR</a> are listed as a way to quickly deploy in order to demonstrate concepts.
+This site contains reference cloud and security solutions built by <a href="https://f5.com" target="_blank">F5</a> for the Australian Federal Government.
+The repository containing information can be found at <a href="https://github.com/apcj-f5/ausfed-solutions" target="_blank"> the following link</a>, where examples are listed as a way to quickly deploy in order to demonstrate concepts.
 {{< /lead >}}

-## Examples
+## Reference Solutions
 <div class="row py-3 mb-5">
 	<div class="col-md-4">
 		<div class="card flex-row border-0">